What Are The Differences Between Transformer-Based And Transformerless UPS?

 A transformer is a wound component consisting of windings around a core, with iron sheet laminates that can be used to change voltage levels and provide galvanic isolation.

-In a traditional transformer-based UPS, the power flows via the rectifier, transformer, and inverter to the output, with the transformer used to change voltage levels and provide galvanic isolation.
+In a traditional transformer-based UPS, the power flows via the rectifier, inverter and transformer to the output, with the transformer used to step up the AC voltage levels, protect the UPS from load disruptions and provide galvanic isolation.

 Transformerless UPS operate in the same way, apart from one key difference.
 It uses insulated-gate bipolar transistors (IGBTs) that are capable of dealing with high voltages, eliminating the need for a step-up transformer after the inverter.
 This improves the energy efficiency of transformer-free uninterruptible power supplies.